 I had a bunch (and I do mean a bunch!) of ham leftover from cooking a big ham on my Char-Broil Big Easy.
 I could’ve made more sandwiches.
-Or I could dice up some ham for omlets.
+Or I could dice up some ham for omelets.
 Instead, I decided to warm up some nice thick slices and top them with this wonderful pepper onion beer sauce.
 It looks like your pretty standard vegetable topping, but with a twist: orange marmalade.
 Whoa!
 I wasn’t expecting that!

 Smoked peppercorns is something I’ve been wanting to make for quite some time.
 I was waiting until I used up the last of the bottle of smoked peppercorns I picked up at Jungle Jim’s outside of Cincinnati.
 The end result was definitely a lot better than and a lot cheaper than store-bought.
-This being my first time making smoked peppercorns I also learned a lot along the way.
-I kept some of the smoked peppercorns whole for grinding or cooking later, and some I ground fine for this week’s dishes.
+This being my first time making these I also learned a lot along the way.
+I kept some of the peppercorns whole for grinding or cooking later, and some I ground fine for this week’s dishes.